ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on my funniest failures of 2026.
+An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on what i'd do differently next time.

 ---